rns/kollos-luif-doc/manual.md

 At the moment, LUIF statements cannot be affected by Lua statements directly, but this can change in future.

-<a id="locale_support"></a>
-## Locale support

-Full support is only assured for the "C" locale -- support for other locales may be limited, inconsistent, or removed in the future.

-Lua’s `os.setlocale()`, when used in the LUIF context for anything but the "C" locale, may fail, silently or otherwise.

-[todo: update the tentative language above as Kollos project progresses]

 <a id="complete_syntax_of_bnf_statement"></a>
 ## The Complete Syntax of BNF Statement